narve/angular-bpmn/README.md

 # Feedback

 Feedback is welcome, as issues, pull requests, comments, whatever.
+Without feedback this project will be left unmaintained.

 # Documentation